-Speaking from many years’ experience in the property surveying business, it is by no means unusual for a survey to flag up problems with the building that the buyer is unaware of.
+Speaking from many years of experience in the property surveying business, it is by no means unusual for a survey to flag up problems with the building that the buyer is unaware of.
 From structural issues such as subsidence, damp, timber and roof defects to invasive garden species including the dreaded Japanese knotweed, a bad survey result can certainly take the shine off your new home.

-If you decide to go ahead with the purchase in full knowledge of the facts, you may want to reconsider the price in light of the survey findings – and you are absolutely within your rights to do so.
+If you decide to go ahead with the purchase with full knowledge of the facts, you may want to reconsider the price in light of the survey findings – and you are absolutely within your rights to do so.
 Your offer to purchase is ‘subject to contract’, which includes the results of any survey that is undertaken.
-If defects in the construction are identified, or our surveyors have highlighted that repairs are needed, then these will clearly affect the property value.
+If defects in the construction are identified, or our surveyors have highlighted that repairs are needed, then these will affect the property value.

 How will the vendor and their agent react?

 Estate agents are a hardy sort; they’ve probably seen every conceivable building problem under the sun and are unlikely to be fazed by your request to renegotiate the price on account of a ‘bad’ survey result.

 What’s more, the agent won’t have been aware of issues with the property when they valued it for sale, so when new information comes to light that has a bearing on the value, asking for a discount is not an unreasonable request.